jadecobra/python_tdd_exercises/source/bonus/sleep_duration/test_duration_tests.rst

             'sleep_time: "8720/08/18 01:02"'
         )

-  the terminal_ is your friend and shows :ref:`AssertionError<what causes AssertionError?>` because the timestamps in the ValueError_ message are not the same
+  the terminal_ is your friend, and shows :ref:`AssertionError<what causes AssertionError?>` because the timestamps in the ValueError_ message are not the same

   .. code-block:: shell